guidance-guarantee-programme/pension_guidance/content/living_abroad.en.md

 - leave your pot in the UK and take your money from abroad
 - move your pension pot abroad

-You can also mix these options, eg leave one pension in the UK and move another abroad.
+You can also mix these options, e.g. leave one pension in the UK and move another abroad.

 ## Taking your pension from abroad